skrysmanski/blogtext/readme.txt

 BlogText also integrates into Wordpress' HTML editor by providing its own buttons (to create BlogText syntax), media browser integration, and help links.
 This make writing posts with BlogText even easier.

-For more information, see BlogText's feature list at: http://blogtext.mayastudios.com/features/
+For more information, see [BlogText's feature list](http://blogtext.mayastudios.com/features/)

 == Installation ==
 Installing BlogText is pretty much straight forward.